GonLucero/GonLucero/README.md

 </p>

   <h3 align="center">
-the other screens of the project
+The other screens of the project
 </h3>

 <p align="center">